Treehouse of Horror XXX: "Danger Things"

-Heaven Swipes Right
+"Heaven Swipes Right"

-In a parody of Heaven Can Wait, at the Springfield Atoms Stadium, Homer, Moe, Lenny and Carl are watching the Springfield Atoms vs. Shelbyville Shelbyvillians match, and when the crowd starts shouting choke, a hotdog ends up choking Homer to death.
-Arriving in Heaven, he meets St. Greeter, who welcomes him with the pun on his name, but Homer does not forgive the pun so he gets damned to Hell.
-Homer finds out God sold Heaven to Google, before discovering he died before his time, but cannot be sent back to Earth in his body due to the decay.
-Homer is given the option to live the life of a man who was going to die that day, so Homer chooses a football player's body.
+In a parody of Heaven Can Wait, Homer, Moe, Lenny and Carl are watching the Springfield Atoms vs. Shelbyville Shelbyvillians football game at the Springfield Atoms Stadium when Homer ends up choking to death on a hotdog.
+Homer's soul arrives in Heaven meets St. Greeter, who welcomes him with the pun on his name, but Homer does not forgive the pun so he gets damned to Hell.
+Homer finds out God sold Heaven to Google, before discovering his soul was taken before his time, but cannot be sent back to Earth into his body due to the decay.
+Homer is given the option to live the life of a man who was going to die that day, so Homer chooses the body of Case Diggs, the new Atoms quarterback.
 He goes to Marge and she loves the new body, but he ruins it in one night by overeating.
 Bart and Marge convince him to try Superintendent Chalmers as the next body.
-At school, Homer makes Principal Skinner give Bart all As and twist his nipple until it is deep purple, and then goes to his house just to see he makes very little money, so Homer changes his body again, but Marge has had enough.
-Homer has to settle in for one body and stop changing, so he chooses the one of the man that loves her as much as he does, Moe, however Moe finds himself in Maggie's body and informs her he is thirsty.
+At school, Homer makes Principal Skinner give Bart all As and twists his nipple until it is deep purple.
+When Homer goes to Skinner's house, he discovers that he makes very little money as Superintendent, so Homer changes his body again.
+Marge has had enough and tells Homer he needs to settle in for one body and stop changing, so he chooses the body of the man that loves her as much as he does, Moe.
+However, Moe finds himself in Maggie's body and immediately tells Marge that he is thirsty.